 This applies to all of your powered equipment and cameras.
 All tracking drives require portable power, especially when out in the middle of nowhere.
 Many Go-To drives eat up D batteries like yours truly eats sushi, and are best used with a portable power pack.
 When doing a major observing session, it’s important to make sure everything is charged beforehand!

-I forgot to change the batteries to one of my green laser pointers, and thus saw it die when the presentation time came.
+I forgot to change the batteries to one of my green laser pointers, and thus watched the beam die during the presentation.

 I have also left my camera turned on for several days prior to a night I wanted to try and snap a “super moon.”
 I had the perfect spot, and was ready to go, when I pulled out the camera and saw it was already on, and the battery was dead… oops!